humanitycodes/www/coursework/lessons/slides/rails-authentication-intro.md

 ### Testing out our password encryption

-Now we have a `User` model, but there’s no way for the outside world to create and destroy users.
+Now we have a `User` model, with no way for the outside world to create and destroy users.
 We however, are mighty developers!
 We don't need no stinkin' front-end.
 Let's open up the `rails console` in the terminal:

 ```
 rails console
 ```

-Now let's create a new user:
+Then let's create a new user:

 ``` ruby
 User.create(email: 'hello@lansingcodelab.com', password: '123456')